stevefoga/satellite-rsr/README.md

   - Cloud/shadow
 - Lookup table to prettify display text (e.g., `l8_oli` --> `L8 OLI`)
 - Clean up spectra wavelengths (clip to minimum response to avoid long tails, see MODIS band 5 as example.)
 - List min/max band for a ground target based on spectral sensor suite.
+- Allow toggling of bands when 'Color by sensor' is enabled.

 ## Data Sources
 ### Satellite sensors